Using hostnamectl

 Check Release Files

 There are number of release files located in the /etc/ directory.
-Namelyos-release
+Namelyos-release, redhat-release and system-release:

 $ ls /etc/*release os-release redhat-release system-releaseUse